tomykaira/vhdl_doctest/README.md

 4. Write tests with rspec for your changes
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request

+## References

+Utility functions in a generated test file are from http://www.eda-stds.org/vhdl-200x/vhdl-200x-ft/packages_old/ .